miguelangeltorresfp/personal-website/README.md

 # Personal Website
 My own personal website used to showcase my portfolio and other neat things.
+The site is hosted on Digital Ocean.

 ## Local Development
-When working on the repository locally, make sure to run `gulp serve` in order to watch for changes to files.
-When certain files get changed, the server will restart, Sass will be compiled, or JavaScript files will be concatenated.
+When working on a local machine, make sure to run `gulp serve` in order to watch for changes to files.
+When certain files get changed Sass will be compiled, JavaScript files will be concatenated, and the server will restart.

 ## Deploy Live Instructions
-When I need to update the live website I need to follow these steps:
+When the live website needs to be updated, follow these steps:

-1) Make sure to run `gulp` in your terminal and push changes to Github in order to build up the correct files for deployment.
+1) Run `gulp` in the terminal and commit/push changes to Github in order to have the most up to date files for deployment.

-2 )Log In using ssh
+2 )Log in using ssh
 Go into terminal and type `ssh robert@159.203.4.207`.

 3) Run `git pull origin master` to get the most recent changes from the Github repository.